open-mmlab/mmdetection/docs/en/user_guides/config.md

 ### Optimization config

-`optim_wrapper` is the field to configure optimization related settings.
+`optim_wrapper` is the field to configure optimization-related settings.
 The optimizer wrapper not only provides the functions of the optimizer, but also supports functions such as gradient clipping, mixed precision training, etc. Find more in [optimizer wrapper tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/optimizer.html).

 ```python
 optim_wrapper = dict(  # Optimizer wrapper config